 For our purposes, borough will refer to a district of a city.
 It may be walled off from other districts.
 You can give a city 1d7 boroughs if you want, or decide.
 You might decide the whole city acts like a borough for any given trait.

 Economy (1d3 PLUS someone's Luck mod for anything below a borough, 1d10 for anything above that):

-- ER: Everyone starving.
+- ER: Everyone Ravenous.
 They might let you sleep in your shack to repay kindnesses.